PennChopMicrobiomeProgram/ZIBR/cran-comments.md

 This is a resubmission.
 In this version I have:

 * Updated two links marked as Moved Permanently.
+* Fixed how the license file is included in DESCRIPTION.

 ## R CMD check results